Bulgarian Orthodox Church: Bulgarian Exarchate

 In 1762, St. Paisius of Hilendar (1722–1773), a monk from the southwestern Bulgarian town of Bansko, wrote a short historical work.
 It was the first work written in the modern Bulgarian vernacular and was also the first call for a national awakening.
-In History of Slav-Bulgarians, Paissiy urged his compatriots to throw off subjugation to the Greek language and culture.
-The example of Paissiy was followed by a number of other activists, including St. Sophroniy of Vratsa (Sofroni Vrachanski) (1739–1813), hieromonk Spiridon of Gabrovo, hieromonk Yoakim Karchovski (d.
-1820), hieromonk Kiril Peychinovich (d.
+In History of Slav-Bulgarians, Paisius urged his compatriots to throw off subjugation to the Greek language and culture.
+The example of Paisius was followed by a number of other activists, including St. Sophroniy of Vratsa (Sofroni Vrachanski) (1739–1813), hieromonk Spiridon of Gabrovo, hieromonk Yoakim Karchovski (d.
+1820), and hieromonk Kiril Peychinovich (d.
 1845).

 Discontent with the supremacy of the Greek clergy started to flare up in several Bulgarian dioceses as early as the 1820s.
 However, it was not until 1850 that the Bulgarians purposefully struggled against the Greek clerics in a number of bishoprics, demanding their replacement with Bulgarian ones.
-By that time, most Bulgarian clergy had realised that further struggle for the rights of the Bulgarians in the Ottoman Empire could not succeed unless they managed to obtain some degree of autonomy from the Patriarchate of Constantinople.
-As the Ottomans identified nationality with religion, and the Bulgarians were Eastern Orthodox, the Ottomans considered them part of the Roum-Milet, i.e., the Greeks.
-To gain Bulgarian schools and liturgy, the Bulgarians needed to achieve an independent ecclesiastical organisation.
+By that time, most Bulgarian clergy had realized that further struggle for the rights of the Bulgarians in the Ottoman Empire could not succeed unless they managed to obtain some degree of autonomy from the Patriarchate of Constantinople.
+As the Ottomans identified nationality with religion, and the Bulgarians were Eastern Orthodox, the Ottomans considered them part of the Rum-Millet, i.e., the Greeks.
+To gain Bulgarian schools and liturgy, the Bulgarians needed to achieve an independent ecclesiastical organization.

 The struggle between the Bulgarians, led by Neofit Bozveli and Ilarion Makariopolski, and the Greeks intensified throughout the 1860s.
-In early April 1860, the name of the Ecumenical Patriarch was intentionally omitted during a prayer in Easter in the Bulgarian St. Stephen Church in Constantinople, which could be seen as a unilateral declaration of Bulgarian ecclesiastical independence.
+In early April 1860, the name of the Ecumenical Patriarch was intentionally omitted during a prayer at Easter in the Bulgarian St. Stephen Church in Constantinople, which could be seen as a unilateral declaration of Bulgarian ecclesiastical independence.
 By the end of the decade, Bulgarian bishoprics had expelled most of the Greek clerics.
-Thus the whole of northern Bulgaria, as well as the northern parts of Thrace and Macedonia had effectively seceded from the Patriarchate.
-The Ottoman government restored the Bulgarian Patriarchate under the name of "Bulgarian Exarchate" by a decree (firman) of the Sultan promulgated on February 28, 1870.
+Thus, the whole of northern Bulgaria, as well as the northern parts of Thrace and Macedonia, had effectively seceded from the patriarchate.
+The Ottoman government restored the Bulgarian Patriarchate under the name of the "Bulgarian Exarchate" by a decree (firman) of the Sultan promulgated on February 28, 1870.
 The original Exarchate extended over present-day northern Bulgaria (Moesia), Thrace without the Vilayet of Adrianople, as well as over north-eastern Macedonia.
-After the Christian population of the bishoprics of Skopje and Ohrid voted in 1874 overwhelmingly in favour of joining the Exarchate (Skopje by 91%, Ohrid by 97%), the Bulgarian Exarchate became in control of the whole of Vardar and Pirin Macedonia.
+After the Christian population of the bishoprics of Skopje and Ohrid voted in 1874 overwhelmingly in favor of joining the Exarchate (Skopje by 91%, Ohrid by 97%), the Bulgarian Exarchate came to control the whole of Vardar and Pirin Macedonia.
 The Bulgarian Exarchate was partially represented in southern Macedonia and the Vilayet of Adrianople by vicars.
 Thus, the borders of the Exarchate included all Bulgarian districts in the Ottoman Empire.
+The Patriarchate of Constantinople opposed the change, promptly declaring the Bulgarian Exarchate schismatic and its adherents heretics.
+Although the status and the guiding principles of the Exarchate reflected the canons, the patriarchate argued that “surrender of Orthodoxy to ethnic nationalism” was essentially a manifestation of heresy.